-1 important.
-What about recruitment, which is as important.
-2 You want the best to be attracted.
-Has sequestration 3 affected recruitment?

-4 General Odierno: We have been able to meet our goals 5 for recruiting, but it is starting to get more difficult.
-And so we are a bit concerned as we look ahead to the next 2 6 or 3 years.
-We have high standards to be able to meet those 7 8 standards.
-But frankly, part of the problem as well is the 9 population that is eligible is decreasing because of the other problems we are having in the youth of our society.
-10 11 And so for us, it is becoming critical.
-And I think the 12 uncertainty of a military service and the constant discussion of reducing the military budget is going to have 13 14 an effect, I think, on reenlistment potentially and 15 recruitment.

-Senator Blumenthal: Is that true of the other services as well?

-Admiral Greenert: We are meeting goal, but one of the measures is at what week of the month of the 4 weeks do you finally meet goal.
-And we are starting to get into the third week, which is very unusual for the last 4 years in the high tech ratings.

-24 General Welsh: Senator, I think for us the big draw to 25 the Air Force is word of mouth from those who have served or
+- 1 important.
+What about recruitment, which is as important. - 2 You want the best to be attracted.
+Has sequestration - 3 affected recruitment? - 4 General Odierno: We have been able to meet our goals - 5 for recruiting, but it is starting to get more difficult. - 6 And so we are a bit concerned as we look ahead to the next 2 - 7 or 3 years.
+We have high standards to be able to meet those - 8 standards.
+But frankly, part of the problem as well is the - 9 population that is eligible is decreasing because of the - 10 other problems we are having in the youth of our society. - 11 And so for us, it is becoming critical.
+And I think the - 12 uncertainty of a military service and the constant - 13 discussion of reducing the military budget is going to have - 14 an effect, I think, on reenlistment potentially and - 15 recruitment. - 16 Senator Blumenthal: Is that true of the other services - 17 as well? - Admiral Greenert: We are meeting goal, but one of the - 19 measures is at what week of the month of the 4 weeks do you - 20 finally meet goal.
+And we are starting to get into the - 21 third week, which is very unusual for the last 4 years in - 22 the high tech ratings. - 23 Senator Blumenthal: Thank you. - General Welsh: Senator, I think for us the big draw to - 25 the Air Force is word of mouth from those who have served or

-1 testimony from those currently serving.
-Increasingly that testimony is from social media, and people see it on blog 2 3 sites and other comments.
-Sequestration lit up the blog sites with "this job sucks" kind of comments.
-That has died 4 5 off.
-It will come back and it will come back stronger than it happened before.
-And those are the testimonials I am 6 worried about affecting recruiting.
-We have not seen an 7 8 impact yet.

-9 General Dunford: Senator, it is an area -- we are 10 certainly not complacent about the need to recruit high 11 quality people.
-We have not yet seen an impact.

-13 Thank you, Mr. Chair.

-14 Chairman McCain: Thank you, Senator Blumenthal, for 15 your leadership on this issue that you just discussed with 16 the witnesses.
-And I am afraid it is only the beginning, 17 but I think it is a good beginning.

-18 Senator Hirono?

-19 Senator Hirono: Thank you, Mr. Chairman.

-As we struggle with sequestration -- and yes, we all agree that we should eliminate it, but as we, as I said, struggle with how to do that, though -- generally when confronted with a complex issue like this, you look at how you can achieve more efficiencies, and you have talked about that.
-And there is a whole range of other things that should be on the table.
-And I think Senator King also mentioned that we should be looking at the mandatory spending side of things, which is a whole other ball of problems.
+- 1 testimony from those currently serving.
+Increasingly that - 2 testimony is from social media, and people see it on blog - 3 sites and other comments.
+Sequestration lit up the blog - 4 sites with "this job sucks" kind of comments.
+That has died - 5 off.
+It will come back and it will come back stronger than - 6 it happened before.
+And those are the testimonials I am - 7 worried about affecting recruiting.
+We have not seen an - 8 impact yet. - 9 General Dunford: Senator, it is an area -- we are - 10 certainly not complacent about the need to recruit high - 11 quality people.
+We have not yet seen an impact. - 12 Senator Blumenthal: Thank you. - 13 Thank you, Mr. Chair. - 14 Chairman McCain: Thank you, Senator Blumenthal, for - 15 your leadership on this issue that you just discussed with - 16 the witnesses.
+And I am afraid it is only the beginning, - 17 but I think it is a good beginning. - 18 Senator Hirono? - 19 Senator Hirono: Thank you, Mr. Chairman. - 20 As we struggle with sequestration -- and yes, we all - 21 agree that we should eliminate it, but as we, as I said, - 22 struggle with how to do that, though -- generally when - 23 confronted with a complex issue like this, you look at how - 24 you can achieve more efficiencies, and you have talked about - 25 that.
+And there is a whole range of other things that